santacsj/symbolicloader64/README.md

 # Symbolic Machine Code Loader for the Commodore 64

-Learn C64 assembly the hard way, by programming on paper :).
+Learn C64 machine code the hard way, by programming on paper :).
 You are the assembler, but this short BASIC program can automate the annoying address calculations for you.

 ### Tokens
 - @ + a single PETSCII character, saves the current address stored in variable `O`